-a.
-Road right-of-way: 50 feet

-b.
-Nonparticipating property line: 50 feet

-c.
-Nonparticipating Dwelling: 300 feet from the closest side and rear walls of a dwelling unit on an adjoining property.

-d.
-Noise: 50 dBA average measured from the nearest dwelling
+- a.
+Road right-of-way: 50 feet - b.
+Nonparticipating property line: 50 feet - c.
+Nonparticipating Dwelling: 300 feet from the closest side and rear walls of a dwelling unit on an adjoining property. - d.
+Noise: 50 dBA average measured from the nearest dwelling - e.

-e.
 Fire Safety: must comply with National Fire Protection Agency code 855 re: energy storage systems.

-f.
-Lighting must adhere to dark sky-friendly lighting.
+- f.
+Lighting must adhere to dark sky-friendly lighting. - 18.

-11. 18.
 Land Clearing.
-Land disturbance or clearing shall be limited to what is minimally necessary for the installation and operation of the system and to ensure sufficient all-season access to the solar resource given the topography of the land.
+Land disturbance or clearing shall be limited to what is minimally necessary for the installation and operation of the system and to ensure sufficient all-season access to the solar renewable resource given the topography of the land.
 Topsoil distributed during site preparation (grading) on the property shall be retained on site.
-The Planning Commission may alter the landscaping requirement depending upon the location of existing plant material on site.

-19. Local, state and federal permits.
-Solar energy system facilities shall be required to obtain all applicable Federal, State, and local laws, regulations, and ordinances including compliance with the following:

-a.
-Farmland and Open Space Preservation Program (Part 361 of the Natural Resources and Environmental Protection Act, Public Act 451 of 1994 as amended, more commonly known as PA 116), and with applicable parts of the Michigan Natural Resources and Environmental Protection Act (Act 451 of 1994, MCL 324.101 et seq.) including but not limited to Part 31 Water Resources Protection (MCL 324.3101 et seq.), Part 91 Soil Erosion and Sedimentation Control (MCL 324.9101 et seq.), Part 301 Inland Lakes and Streams (MCL 324.30101 et seq.), and Part 303 Wetlands (MCL 324.30301 et seq.).

-b.
-The applicant shall be responsible for making repairs to any public roads, drains and infrastructure damaged by the construction or operation of the solar energy system.
-The applicant/owner will be required to enter into a road use agreement and/or drain use agreement with the County Road Commission or Drain Commission for post-construction repairs, if required by these agencies.

-c.
-Copies of all such permits and approvals that have been obtained or applied for at the time of the application.

-20. Site Access Plan.
+The Planning Commission may alter the landscaping requirement depending upon the location of existing plant material on site. - 19.
+Local, State and Federal Permits.
+Solar Renewable energy system facilities shall be required to obtain all applicable Federal, State, and local laws, regulations, and ordinances including compliance with the following: - a.
+Farmland and Open Space Preservation Program (Part 361 of the Natural Resources and Environmental Protection Act, Public Act 451 of 1994 as amended, more commonly known as PA 116), and with applicable parts of the Michigan Natural Resources and Environmental Protection Act (Act 451 of 1994, MCL 324.101 et seq.) including but not limited to Part 31 Water Resources Protection (MCL 324.3101 et seq.), Part 91 Soil Erosion and Sedimentation Control (MCL 324.9101 et seq.), Part 301 Inland Lakes and Streams (MCL 324.30101 et seq.), and Part 303 Wetlands (MCL 324.30301 et seq.). - b.
+The applicant shall be responsible for making repairs to any public roads, drains and infrastructure damaged by the construction or operation of the solar renewable energy system.
+The applicant/owner will be required to enter into a road use agreement and/or drain use agreement with the County Road Commission or Drain Commission for post-construction repairs, if required by these agencies. - c.
+Copies of all such permits and approvals that have been obtained or applied for at the time of the application. - 20.
+Site Access Plan.
 The applicant shall provide site access plan during construction and operation phases.
 Show proposed project service road ingress and egress access onto primary and secondary routes, layout of the plant service road system.
 Due to infrequent access to such facilities after construction is completed, it is not required to pave or curb access drives.
-It will be necessary to pave any driveway and parking lots used for occupied offices that are located on site.
+It will be necessary to pave any driveway and parking lots used for occupied offices that are located on site. - 21.
+Identify Emergency and Normal Shutdown Procedures.
+The applicand shall identify potential hazards to adjacent properties, public roadways, and to the community in general that may be created. - 22.
+Interference with Communication Devices.
+The applicant shall identify any electromagnetic fields and communications interference generated by the project.